 - Easy to scale out by adding storage and hosts: If your storage needs are growing all the time, the easy scalability is a big plus.

-- Easy management saves time: Once it is up and running, it will be much easier to manage, saving personnel hours for all those IT projects which never get done now but will make a potentially transformational difference to your company.
+- Easy management saves time: Once it is up and running, it will be much easier to manage.
+Certainly saving personnel hours for all those IT projects which never get done now.
+But it will make a potentially transformational difference to your company.

 Cons of Hyper-Converged Systems